Here's a bit of an overview of how I operate such a small layout

 The CountryLink South North West Xplorer

 This train is a favourite of mine.
-The now sold-out Southern Rail Models CountryLink Xplorers were introduced to New South Wales in 1993 to restore passenger services to the north-west of the state.
+The now sold-out Southern Rail Models CountryLink Xplorers in real life were introduced to New South Wales in 1993 to restore passenger services to the north-west of the state.
 The trains were capable of being operated in two, three or four car sets and were also able to be divided en-route to head to two different destinations.
 Just for kicks, I'll often pull out a CountryLink timetable and simulate train movements to and from my station to mimic running a train to Moree, Armidale, Griffith or Canberra.
 My humorously named South North West Xplorer heads wherever it wants to, except east.
 Solely because of the fact that east of Bondi Junction in Sydney it would fall into the Pacific Ocean!

 The Philden cement train

 The cement plant is a major source of traffic on my layout, with a small fleet of Southern Rail Models NPRY/NPRF NSW cement hoppers and a sole Casula Hobbies NPCF cement hopper for a bit of variety usually being cycled in and out of the cement siding as required.
 As my layout is set between two era's, the early 1990's with Freight Rail handling all freight within NSW with locos such as 3518, the Auscision Models 45 Class diesel.
 Then there's the early 2000's, with hook-and-pull operations that were in place with the long defunct Northern Rivers Railroad, were now being performed by its successor Interail.
 So you will find operations on my layout being fictitiously shared between Interail and Pacific National, enabling my On Track Models NSW 82 class diesel and an Auscision Models 421 class diesel to share the duties.

 The Philden steel shunt